blinkinput/blinkinput-android/README.md

 With this method you can reconfigure the recognition process while recognizer is active.
 Unlike `setRecognitionSettings`, this method can be called while recognizer is active (i.e. after `resume` was called), but paused (either `pauseScanning` was called or `onScanningDone` callback is being handled).
 For more information about recognition settings see [Recognition settings and results](#recognitionSettingsAndResults).

 ##### <a name="recognizerView_setOrientationAllowedListener"></a> `setOrientationAllowedListener(OrientationAllowedListener)`
-With this method you can set a [OrientationAllowedListener](javadoc/com/microblink/view/OrientationAllowedListener.html) which will be asked if current orientation is allowed.
+With this method you can set a [OrientationAllowedListener](https://blinkocr.github.io/blinkocr-android/com/microblink/view/OrientationAllowedListener.html) which will be asked if current orientation is allowed.
 If orientation is allowed, it will be used to rotate rotatable views to it and it will be passed to native library so that recognizers can be aware of the new orientation.

 ##### <a name="recognizerView_setRecognizerViewEventListener"></a> `setRecognizerViewEventListener(RecognizerViewEventListener)`
-With this method you can set a [RecognizerViewEventListener](javadoc/com/microblink/view/recognition/RecognizerViewEventListener.html) which will be notified when certain recognition events occur, such as when object has been detected.
+With this method you can set a [RecognizerViewEventListener](https://blinkocr.github.io/blinkocr-android/com/microblink/view/recognition/RecognizerViewEventListener.html) which will be notified when certain recognition events occur, such as when object has been detected.

 ##### <a name="recognizerView_setScanResultListener"></a> `setScanResultListener(ScanResultListener)`
-With this method you can set a [ScanResultListener](javadoc/com/microblink/view/recognition/ScanResultListener.html) which will be notified when recognition completes.
+With this method you can set a [ScanResultListener](https://blinkocr.github.io/blinkocr-android/com/microblink/view/recognition/ScanResultListener.html) which will be notified when recognition completes.
 After recognition completes, `RecognizerView` will pause its scanning loop and to continue the scanning you will have to call `resumeScanning` method.
 In this method you can obtain data from scanning results.
 For more information see [Recognition settings and results](#recognitionSettingsAndResults).

 ##### <a name="recognizerView_setCameraEventsListener"></a> `setCameraEventsListener(CameraEventsListener)`
-With this method you can set a [CameraEventsListener](javadoc/com/microblink/view/CameraEventsListener.html) which will be notified when various camera events occur, such as when camera preview has started, autofocus has failed or there has been an error while starting the camera.
+With this method you can set a [CameraEventsListener](https://blinkocr.github.io/blinkocr-android/com/microblink/view/CameraEventsListener.html) which will be notified when various camera events occur, such as when camera preview has started, autofocus has failed or there has been an error while starting the camera.

+##### <a name="recognizerView_recognizeBitmap"></a> `recognizeBitmap(Bitmap, ScanResultListener)`
+This method can be used to request recognition of [Android Bitmap](https://developer.android.com/reference/android/graphics/Bitmap.html) between video frames.
+This method will implicitly call [pauseScanning](#recognizerView_pauseScanning) to prevent analysis of video frames while bitmap is being processed.
+The scan result will be returned via provided ScanResultListener, thus not polluting RecognizerView's default ScanResultListener.
+This method is much easier to use than [making all precautions when DirectAPI and RecognizerView are both active](#directAPIWithRecognizer).

+##### <a name="recognizerView_recognizeBitmapWithSettings"></a> `recognizeBitmapWithSettings(Bitmap, ScanResultListener, RecognizerSettings[], GenericRecognizerSettings)`
+Same as [recognizeBitmap](#recognizerView_recognizeBitmap), except given settings will be used for this single recognition and default settings will be restored after recognition ends.

 ##### <a name="recognizerView_pauseScanning"></a> `pauseScanning()`
 This method pauses the scanning loop, but keeps both camera and native library initialized.
 This method is called internally when scan completes before `onScanningDone` is called.